American Indian Film Festival Coming to Richmond

-Richmond soon will be home to one of the largest festivals for Native American film on the East Coast.
+Richmond soon will be home to one of the largest festivals for American Indian film on the East Coast.

 Organizers clinched the deal for the American Indian Film Festival of Virginia after an “idea meeting” on the last day of the 24th annual French Film Festival last year.